There are many exercise opportunities for children and teenagers in Turku.

 1) Short description of the idea

-The proposed solution may be related to, for instance, climate change prevention, sustainable solutions, wellbeing technology, health technology, reducing poverty or illnesses, reducing littering of seas or other prevention of threats to the future of mankind and/or the planet.
+The proposed solution may be related to, for instance, climate change prevention, sustainable solutions, wellbeing technology, health technology, reducing poverty or illnesses, reducing littering of seas or other prevention of threats to the future of humanity and/or the planet.
 Creativity, innovation and STEAM spirit are considered a plus!